KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 37-2 Algorithm

-The ISO/IEC 7064 MOD 37-2 algorithm is suitable for use with alphanumeric strings.
+The ISO/IEC 7064 MOD 37-2 algorithm is a pure system algorithm (with modulus 37 and radix 2) that suitable for use with alphanumeric strings.
 It generates a single check character that is either an alphanumeric character or a supplementary '*' character.

 #### Details